Jkana27/Pokemon/README.md

 ## Pokemon

-### Uses the PokemonAPI to get the data for a Ditto.
+### Uses the PokemonAPI to get the data for a Pokemon.